Advanced Clinician Scientist Fellowship

 Applications are considered from any area of our funding remit, with the exception of clinical trials and drug discovery.

-- obtained your CCT and hold consultant status.
+- Have obtained your CCT and hold consultant status

-- previously undertaken a significant period of postdoctoral research, typically more than 3 years.
+- Have undertaken a significant period of postdoctoral research

 You should not have a tenured academic post at a higher education institute or research institute.

 1Fellowships must be hosted in a UK university or research institute.
 Short periods of research experience away from the host institution may be requested and must be fully justified.

 2We have updated our eligibility criteria for funding rounds which have a preliminary application deadline after August 2018 to introduce the Competency Framework.
 If you submitted your preliminary application to a funding round with an earlier deadline, our eligibility criteria based on years post-PhD will still apply and our Competency Framework will not apply to your application.

 - Your salary at the appropriate honorary consultant grade

 - Salaries for one postdoctoral researcher and one research assistant or technician

 Our fellowships offer a range of benefits beyond funding, including access to networking and training opportunities, flexible working policies and an accelerated route through the Tier 1 visa system.